camjw/gopress/README.md

 ## Installation

-A bit involved.
-First you must install Go:
+This project requires Go and Go modules to be enabled:
 ```
 brew install go
+echo 'export GO111MODULES=on' >>~/.bash_profile
+source ~/.bash_profile
 ```
-Next, clone this repo into your `GOPATH` and then run `Make` from the root to install.
+Next, clone this repo and then run `make` from the root of the repo to install.

-I will be adding this to homebrew to make it a bit easier to use.

 ## Usage